 When it comes to frenzied hormones, dogs who aren't neutered have them in droves.
 If you have a male pooch and decide to take the step in getting him fixed, don't expect to see an instant drop in all of his hormonally charged behavioral patterns, however.
 The effects of neutering often take a little bit of time to fully kick in.

-Neutering a dog at a veterinary clinic involves taking out his testicles -- a castrating procedure.
+Neutering a dog at a veterinary clinic involves taking out his testicles — a castrating procedure.
 The testicles create sperm and also are responsible for the bulk of a dog's male hormones, which are known as testosterone.
 The goal of the surgery is to make the dog sterile and therefore unable to impregnate any female dogs.
-With the testicles out of the picture, male dogs' bodies have reduced amounts of testosterone -- their predominant sex drive hormone.
+With the testicles out of the picture, male dogs' bodies have reduced amounts of testosterone — their predominant sex drive hormone.

-Calming and Neutering
+Calming and neutering

-If your unfixed doggie has a naturally enthusiastic, playful and fun disposition, neutering won't alter that in any way, so don't fret.
+If your unfixed pooch has a naturally enthusiastic, playful and fun disposition, The Humane Society of Harford County says neutering won't alter that in any way, so don't fret.
 He won't become a big bore.
-At the same time, he might seem a lot calmer simply because his body isn't as driven by testosterone as it was previously.
-The instinct to mate and reproduce is intense in intact canines, and can lead to all sorts of restless, frantic and even aggressive actions, whether escaping from your backyard, partaking in physical fights with other dogs or marking with urine.
+At the same time, Utah Vet Clinics explain that he might seem a lot calmer simply because his body isn't as driven by testosterone as it was previously.
+The instinct to mate and reproduce is intense in intact canines, that the Atlanta Humane Society says can lead to all sorts of restless, frantic and even aggressive actions, whether escaping from your backyard, partaking in physical fights with other dogs or marking with urine.

 Neutering doesn't do away with hormonal behavioral patterns immediately.
 Patience is definitely necessary in these cases.
 It often takes a maximum of six weeks for the hormones to depart from a male dog's body.
 During that time period, he might not only still attempt to breed with female dogs, he might even be able to get them pregnant, too.

-Age and Neutering
+Age and neutering

-The Humane Society of the United States: Why You Should Spay/Neuter Your Pet
+- The Humane Society of the United States: Why You Should Spay/Neuter Your Pet

-American Humane Association: Spaying/Neutering
+- American Humane Association: Spaying/Neutering

-The Humane Society of Hartford County: Spay & Neuter
+- The Humane Society of Hartford County: Spay & Neuter

-Utah Veterinary Clinics: Neutering is the Removal of the Male Dog's Testicles
+- Utah Veterinary Clinics: Neutering is the Removal of the Male Dog's Testicles

-ASPCA: How Will Neutering Change My Dog?
+- ASPCA: How Will Neutering Change My Dog?

-Atlanta Humane Society: Spaying and Neutering
+- Atlanta Humane Society: Spaying and Neutering